qBraid/qBraid/docs/sdk/jobs.rst

     ...

-This job ID can be used to reinstantiate a qBraid ``JobLikeWrapper`` object at any time, and even in a seperate program, with no loss of information.
+This job ID can be used to reinstantiate a qBraid ``QuantumJob`` object at any time, and even in a seperate program, with no loss of information.

 .. code-block:: python